Josh Jung Player Props: Rangers vs. Tigers

-On Monday, Josh Jung (.789 slugging percentage in past 10 games, including three home runs) and the Texas Rangers face the Detroit Tigers, whose starting pitcher will be Matthew Boyd.
-First pitch is at 1:10 PM ET.
+Josh Jung and his .488 on-base percentage over his past 10 games (156 points higher than his season-long percentage), will be in action for the Texas Rangers against the Detroit Tigers and Alex Faedo on May 30 at 6:40 PM ET.

-He had a one-hit showing in his previous game (1-for-3) against the Orioles.
+In his most recent game he had a one-hit showing (1-for-3) against the Tigers.

 Josh Jung Game Info & Props vs. the Tigers